OryxOS/kernel/README.md

-# The OryxOS Micro-Kernel
+# The OryxOS Kernel

-## What is this?
+## What is OryxOS?
-This repo belongs to the OryxOS microkernel, a new microkernel built with Dlang.
+OryxOS is a non-unix, non-posix Operating System written Dlang.
+It features a microkernel with the aim of reaching a balance between speed and safety.
+More inform

 ## Contributing
 OryxOS is always welcoming contributing, just make sure to read ``CONTRIBUTING.md`` first.